Doncaster Rovers F.C.: 2007–2023

 McCann left in the summer for Championship side Hull City and was replaced by former defender Darren Moore ahead of the 2019–20 campaign.
 With the club sitting around the play-offs in December, the club's season looked to be going well.
 However, Moore moved to struggling Sheffield Wednesday on 1 March 2021, and Andy Butler was appointed as interim manager for the remainder of the season.
 Doncaster finished the season in 14th place in League One.

-For the 2021–22 season, former trophy winning Doncaster Rovers player Richie Wellens was installed as first team manager, with Noel Hunt as assistant manager.
-Wellens was relieved of his duties as Doncaster Rovers manager on the 2 December 2021.
-Doncaster appointed then under-18s manager Gary McSheffrey as the interim manager, later deciding that McSheffrey was a good fit, and gave him the position full-time on the 29 December 2021.
+For the 2021–22 season, former trophy winning Doncaster Rovers player Richie Wellens was installed as first team manager.
+Wellens was relieved of his duties as Doncaster Rovers manager on 2 December 2021.
+Doncaster appointed then under-18s manager Gary McSheffrey as the interim manager, later deciding that McSheffrey was a good fit, and gave him the position full-time on 29 December 2021.
 Doncaster Rovers finished the season in 22nd place, relegating them to League Two.
+Rovers then finished 18th in League Two in the 2022–23 season, sacking McSheffrey in October 2022 then his successor Danny Schofield after the season's end.

+2023–present

+On 12 May 2023 Rovers re-appointed Grant McCann as manager.
+McCann helped Rovers to a club record-equalling run of 10 successive wins to climb into the top seven in the final week of the 2023–24 season, though the club lost on penalties to Crewe Alexandra at the play-off semi-final stage.
+McCann led Doncaster to the League Two title in the following season, beating Notts County in the final match of the season.